dochy-ksti/dochy/dochy_manual/src/b2_save_history_files/whats_dochy_history.md

-Dochy Data can be used like a normal data file, while Dochy History is intended to handle sequential (often small) changes, like "undo", "auto-save", etc.
+Dochy File can be used like a normal data file, while Dochy History is intended to handle sequential (often small) changes, like "undo", "auto-save", etc.

-Basically, if you want to use Dochy History, you should also use Dochy Data to save data permanently.
+Basically, if you want to use Dochy History, you should also use Dochy File to save data permanently.
-Otherwise, just retain every Dochy History file.
+Otherwise, just retain Dochy History files forever.
 If you don't remove, it's permanent (but storage drives have their limits...).

 Dochy History files have dependencies on previously saved files,